Fouta Djallon: Biointensive agriculture

 The tapade gardens of Fouta Djallon have been highly researched by international scholars from various disciplines.
 This research has revealed that the cuntuuje system has a higher soil nutrient level than any other soil in the region.
 Almost all labor, except for the initial preparation, is performed and managed by women and children, in the past and now, within each family group.
 The gardens are important for both food and cash crops for their families.
 PLEC, a project of the United Nations University, measured yields on 6.5 ha from tapade fields at Misiide Heyre, Fouta Djallon and found that maize yielded up to 7 t/ha, cassava 21 t/ha, sweet potatoes 19 t/ha, and groundnuts (peanuts) about 8 t/ha.

 Each suntuure is about 1-hectare (2.5 acres) on average, so referring to them as gardens is not accurate, neither for their size nor complexity.
 The cuntuuje represents a systems approach to food production, and is distinguished by their agrodiversity, as well as the way the people intensively use and maximize a limited amount of land.
 Today, the cuntuuje gardens continue to produce a significant quantity and variety of agricultural products.

 The living fences that surround each suntuure are not just a barrier to keep out people, wild animals, and domestic livestock.
 In the permaculture vocabulary, the fence is a vegetative berm, and is instrumental in the process of nutrient cycling and nutrient retention within the suntuure.
 In other words, the cuntuuje represent a sustainable biointensive polyculture farm system and landscape architecture, housing one or more microclimate ecosystems and are examples of what we know today to be a permaculture design.
 The graphic in this section is a mind map of the internal zones and sectors found typically in a suntuure environment.

 The interior of the suntuure, Zones 1-3 (internal gate, entryway, privacy screen, and residence) are reserved primarily for family members.
 It is in Zones 4 and 5 (the hoggo and suntuure living fence) where most activities of daily life occur.
 Here, visitors are greeted at a secondary shelter or pavilion, work on gardens (hoggos) is organized, children spend the day in play and work if of age, and afternoon prayers, naps, conversations, and meals occur until dark.
 Zone 6 is the outside world.

 In 2003, the cuntuuje of Fuuta-Jalon were recognized by the United Nations Food and Agriculture Organization (UNFAO) as one of the Globally Important Agricultural Heritage Systems.

-Migration

-Fuuta-Jalon has historically had a high degree of migration, usually short-term, and mainly to Senegal and Sierra Leone.
-Many Fulbe fled to Senegal after Sekou Toure became president of independent Guinea in 1959.
-Many settled in Leidi Ulu west of the Gambia River and began farming in addition to keeping cattle.
-They remembered Guinea as a land of fruit and honey where laborious agriculture was not necessary.